-Amendments to the Company's Articles of Association may be adopted by a General Meeting of Shareholders.
-Decisions on changes to the Articles of Association are considered approved if they are supported by two-thirds of the shareholders' votes.
+Amendments to the group's Articles of Association can be adopted at a General Meeting of Shareholders.
+Decisions on changes to the Articles are considered adopted, if approved by two-thirds of shareholder votes.

 31. Activities of the Board

 In the course of 2014, a total of 10 Board meetings were held, with the required quorum present at each of them.
 The Board approved the 12-month financial accounts for 2013, the 2014 three-month, six-month and nine-month interim financial statements, the 2013 annual financial statements and annual report; it also called an ordinary meeting of shareholders, offered the distribution of the 2013 profit for an ordinary meeting of shareholders, and proposed the procedure of treasury stock purchase.